grizzlysmit/URLs/README.md

 Manage your URLs that you cannot get or cannot easily get with google.
 Basically a bookmark manager, but searchable and organisable.

+the docs are still a bit raw and rough

 ## 2. Command Line